Roblox/FlashTex/README.md

 ***Q5***: *The running time is longer than expected.*

 The initial run takes significantly longer as it requires downloading pre-trained weights and compiling certain components.
 Once completed, subsequent runs will execute at normal speed.
 Additionally, generating intermediate outputs, such as videos, adds to the processing time.
 To speed up the process, you can use the `--production` flag to disable these intermediate outputs and only generate the final result.
+Additionally, the running time is also dependent on the size of the input mesh as meshes with more vertices and faces require longer time to load, render, and export.

 ***Q6***: *There is an external package `threestudio`.
 Is it different from [threestudio](https://github.com/threestudio-project/threestudio)?*